janet-dev/LevelCoder-WM/README.md

 * Stock photos from [Unsplash](https://unsplash.com).

 ## Testing
+Testing and validation was carried out on the **Chrome** browser only, though the site was viewed through others for a quick check.

 ### Code Validation
 * HTML - No errors or warnings were detected by W3C Validation for pages: